alan-nascimento/web-app-observer/README.md

 ## Description

-> Application developed in Golang to observe and log web applications based on the URL, works basically like a health check.
+> Application developed in Golang to observe and log web application status based on the URL, works basically like a health check.

 ## Prerequisites